 A. Our Financial Resources and How We Plan for the Future

 The revenue outturn across the authority underspent against budget by £3.1m, after core budget contributions to and from reserves.

-Across Social Services, the overall outturn was a £565k overspend on an £88m budget, split as follows:
+Across Social Services, the overall outturn for 22/23 was £565k overspend on an £88m budget, split as follows: